 - Use a watermark shape as a section separator.

-- Use low opacity gray lines to separate page sections or module.
+- Use low opacity gray lines to separate page sections or modules.

-- Use space as a imaginary divider for separation rather than any kind of actual divider at all.
+- Use space as an imaginary divider for separation rather than any actual divider at all.

 4. White space and spacing